Table of Contents

 • Policyholders can repay the loan at their convenience, impacting both the cash value and the death benefit.

-What is an Automatic Premium Loan Provision?
+What Is an Automatic Premium Loan Provision?

-An automatic premium loan (APL) provision is a feature in many cash-value life insurance policies designed to prevent a policy from lapsing due to a missed premium payment.
+An automatic premium loan (APL) provision is a feature in many cash value life insurance policies designed to prevent a policy from lapsing due to a missed premium payment.
 This insurance policy provision automatically uses the permanent life insurance policy's cash value to pay the overdue premium, ensuring continuous coverage.

 How Does an Automatic Premium Loan Work?